 新宮観光協会

-Cultural heritage illustrating whaling culture
+Cultural heritage illustrating Japan's whaling culture

 There are three whale mountain trails on the course of Koya-zaka Slope.

-Hazashinaka Konryu no Sekishi (Stone Shrine built by whale fishermen)
+Hazashinaka Konryu no Sekishi (stone shrine built by whale fishermen)

 Add Miwasaki, Shingu [Google Maps]